tobias-walle/openapi-typegen/README.md

 import { createApi } from './generated/create-api';

 const api = createApi({
-  host: '/', // Override the host, the default is the value from the schema
-  baseUrl: 'api' // Override the base url, default is the base url from the schema });
+  baseUrl: 'http://localhost:8000/api' // Override the base url the default is the url from the first server in the schema });

 // Now you can use the api as the following.
 The function names will be generated